DRSolve: Dixon Resultant & Polynomial System Solver

 Random systems use auto-generated variable names such as x0, x1, … and write the same solution/complexity files as manual input.

 Random mode is not available in the current large-prime fallback mode.
-Over ℚ, it can be combined with basic Dixon and --comp, but not with --solve.

 Extension Fields